BlueBrain/morphoclass/docs/source/sections/installation.rst

 Why an Installation Script?
 ---------------------------
 You may wonder why an installation script is required.
-The root of the problem is the fact that two packages that we depend on, ``torch`` and ``torch-geometric`` come in different flavours and need to be installed differently depending on the operating system, the presence of a GPU, etc. To get an overview on the installation options for these two packages please consult
+The root of the problem is the fact that two packages that MorphoClass depends on, ``torch`` and ``torch-geometric`` come in different flavours and need to be installed differently depending on the operating system, the presence of a GPU, etc. To get an overview on the installation options for these two packages please see their corresponding docs:

 * https://pytorch.org/get-started/locally
 * https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html

 Because of this the installation happens in three different steps

-1. Install the ``morphoclass`` package as usual
+1. Installing the ``morphoclass`` package as usual
-2. Install/re-install ``torch`` manually
+2. Installing/re-installing ``torch`` manually
-3. Install ``torch-geometric`` manually
+3. Installing ``torch-geometric`` manually

 You can follow the instructions below to install ``morphoclass`` from scratch using these three steps.
-This install will be suitable for development.
+This installation will be suitable for development.

 1. Install the ``morphoclass`` package as usual ...............................................